klaasmeinke/slack-rag-chatbot/README.md

 ### 4. Create a Slack App

-1. Create a new Slack App.
+1. Create a new Slack App: <https://api.slack.com/apps>.
-2. Use the app manifest from the file `resources/slack_app_manifest.yaml` for the app configuration.
+2. Use the app manifest from the file `resources/slack_app_manifest.yaml`.
 3. Add the app token and signing secret to the `.env` file

 To chat with the app from Slack (rather than from the CLI) you should also follow these steps: